JorjaFox/website/content/_posts-old-blog/2021-10-28-jorja-to-stephen-colbert-on-the-flawed-heroes-of-csi.md

 ---
 id: 18952
-title: 'Jorja to Stephen Colbert on the Flawed Heroes of &#8220;CSI&#8221;'
+title: 'Jorja to Stephen Colbert on the Flawed Heroes of "CSI"'
 date: '2021-10-28T16:45:02-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Jorja''s appearance on the Oct 27th episode of Stephen Colbert.'